waku-org/docs.waku.org/docs/community.md

 ## [Twitter](https://twitter.com/waku_org)

 Stay informed and updated with the latest news and insights from Waku.
-[Follow us on Twitter](https://twitter.com/waku_org) now for all the exciting updates!
+[Follow us on Twitter](https://twitter.com/waku_org) now for all the thrilling updates!

 ## [Telegram](https://t.me/waku_org)